bharding216/PDF-Protector/README.md

-PDF Protector Application
+# PDF Protector Application with Tkinter

-This app takes in the file name and password and saves it to the same directory as the original PDF.
+This Tkinter app takes in the file name and password and saves it to the same directory as the original PDF.
+I used this program to reduce the time is takes to encrypt our customer reports for Orchid Crew (see https://www.orchidcrew.com).